 2 Strategic Ways To Give Out Free Snow Cones

 - You could work with the vent coordinator to announce you’re giving out 100 free snow cones to the first 100 people at your cart.
 After the 100 are gone, you better believe people will still want snow cones after they’ve been exposed to the idea.
 You can even offer a special discount to those who were close but didn’t make the 100.

 - Another way to approach it is a buy one get one offer.
 Since your profit per snow cone will probably be around $2.00, you will still make money with a buy one get one free special.
 This is a great marketing hack that will still make you money.
-A BOGO deal is also a smart idea towards the end of an event when you have extra inventory you might not sell-through.
+A BOGO deal is also a smart idea towards the end of an event when you have the extra inventory you might not sell-through.